hwanguc/HCPpipelines_MHVerbGen/README.md

 # HCP Pipelines

-## Date: 25-04-09
+Adapted by **Han Wang (2025)**

-## Adapted by Han Wang for re-processing T1w and T2w images in Krishnan et al. (2021).
-Modified scripts for PreFreesurfer, Freesurfer, PostFreesurfer, GenericfMRIVolumne, GenericfMRISurface, and ICA-FIX pipelines are under "/Examples/Scripts".
+Adapted by Han Wang for re-processing T1w and T2w images in Krishnan et al. (2021).
+Modified scripts for PreFreesurfer, Freesurfer, PostFreesurfer, GenericfMRIVolumne, GenericfMRISurface, and ICA-FIX pipelines (to perform in this order) are under "/Examples/Scripts".
 The HCP Pipelines product is a set of tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP].
 Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013][GlasserEtAl]

-For further information, please see:
+For further information of HCP pipeline, please see:

 * The [Release Notes, Installation, and Usage][release-install-use] document for the current release,